Generic framework for non-perturbative QCD in light hadrons

 In contrast to the heavy quarkonia, the property and dynamics of light hadrons should be tied to the vacuum structure.
 The major aspects of the QCD vacuum is the breaking of conformal symmetry and chiral symmetry \cite{Zahed:2021fxk,Zahed:2022wae,Diakonov:1995qy,Liu:2024rdm}, which govern the behavior of light hadrons at low energy.
-The breaking of conformal symmetry, a mechanism at the origin of the most hadronic masses, is encoded in the form of stronger than Poisson fluctuations in the number of instantons and anti-instantons $N$ with the variance of $\sigma_t$, the vacuum compressiblility, while the breaking of $U(1)$ chiral symmetry is related to the topological charge distributed in the form of Gaussian fluctuations with the variance of the topological susceptibility $\chi_t$, which is very sensitive to the presence of light quarks and vanishes in chiral limit \cite{Diakonov:1995qy,Schafer:1995pz}.
+The breaking of conformal symmetry is closely tied to the origin of most hadronic masses.
+In the instanton ensemble, this breaking is encoded in the form of weaker than Poisson fluctuations in the number of instantons and anti-instantons $N$ with the variance of $\sigma_t$, which defines the vacuum compressiblility.
+On the other hand, the breaking of $U(1)$ chiral symmetry is instead related to the topological charge $\Delta$ distributed in the form of Gaussian fluctuations with the variance of the topological susceptibility $\chi_t$, which is very sensitive to the presence of light quarks and vanishes in chiral limit \cite{Diakonov:1995qy,Schafer:1995pz}.

 The dynamical formation of quark condensates inside the QCD vacuum \cite{Diakonov:1995ea,Nowak:1989at} spontaneously breaks the chiral $SU(N_f)$ symmetry.

 These pseudoparticles induce chiral symmetry breaking through fermionic zero modes with fixed chirality (left or right)~\cite{Diakonov:1995ea,Nowak:1989at}.
 As quarks pass through these pseudoparticles in the vacuum, they scatter, leading to the emergence of $2N_f$-fermi 't Hooft interaction.
 This interaction provides the QCD foundation for the Nambu–Jona-Lasinio (NJL) model, which effectively describes the dynamical formation of quark condensates and hadronic bound states.
 The bosonization of the 't Hooft interaction further results in the chiral Lagrangian at low momentum scales, unifying the low-energy light hadron dynamics of QCD under the framework of ILM.